Jo2003/cd2netmd_gui/README.md

 - [taglib](https://taglib.org/) for make reading tags much easier.
 - [ffmpeg](https://www.ffmpeg.org/) to encode _xxx_ to compatible wav files.

+## Thanks
+A big thanks goes to [asivery](https://github.com/asivery) for his great help with the NetMD exploits which made gapless SP possible!
+Furthermore I thank **Lars W.** for his tests and DaveFlash for the nice program icon!

 ## Support me ##
 In case you find this tool useful, you may consider to [buy me a beer](https://paypal.me/Jo2003).